-ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about changes and other things that can signal a problem that may need medical care.
+Use the menu to see other pages.

 Blood in the urine

 High blood pressure

-A fever that doesn’t go away
+A fever that does not go away